-Dunn Scholars (see page 119) might choose to do a minor and complete their licensure preparation at the graduate level during their fifth year.
-Students complete EDUC 156 and select four of the following courses: SPND 446 Learners with Special Needs or other appropriate special education course GEDUC 460 Teaching Strategies for the Inclusive Classroom GEDUC 461 Social Studies, Science, and the Arts in the Elementary Classroom GEDUC 464 Reading and Language Arts for the Early Childhood and Elementary Classroom
+Dunn Scholars (see page 122) might choose to do a minor and complete their licensure preparation at the graduate level during their fifth year.
+Students complete EDUC 156 and GEDUC 460 and select three of the following courses:

+SPND 446 Learners with Special Needs

+(or other appropriate special

+education course)

+GEDUC 461 Social Studies, Science, and the Arts in the Elementary Classroom

+GEDUC 464 Reading and Language Arts for the Elementary Classroom

-GEDUC 467 Math for the Early Childhood and Elementary Classroom Includes fieldwork
+GEDUC 467 Math for the Elementary Classroom

+Includes fieldwork.